 The proposed site for the residential development is partly developed and has some natural vegetation present.
 According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) the vegetation type is expected to be Bushmanland Arid Grassland (see figure 9 below).
 Bushmanland Arid Grassland is not considered a threatened vegetation type, with more than 99% remaining.
 However only 4% is formally conserved (Augrabies Falls National Park).
 According to the 2016 Northern Cape CBA map, the proposed development footprint is located within a Critical Biodiversity Area (CBA).
 Unfortunately, there are no logical alternative sites available to the Kai !Garib Municipality, which will not impact on the CBA (see figure 10).
-Please note that a Botanical Impact Assessment will be undertaken and will form part of the Draft Environmental Impact Report phase.
+Please note that a Botanical Impact Assessment was undertaken and will be detailed and addressed further as part of the Draft Environmental Impact Report (Draft EIR) phase.